 Stradun, Dubrovnik’s main street

 Also known as Placa, Stradun is Dubrovnik’s most famous and beautiful street.
-Cutting through the Old Town, the 300 meters long promenade paved with marble connects the city’s eastern and western gates, and is lined with elegant historic buildings, many of which house pleasant shops and cafes.
+Cutting through the Old Town, the 300 meters long promenade paved with marble connects the city’s eastern and western gates, and is lined with elegant historic buildings housing shops and cafés.

 Built in the 1st century AD, Pula Arena is one of the world’s largest surviving Roman amphitheaters and the best preserved ancient monument in Croatia.
 Once used for gladiator fights, the arena is now the center of the city’s cultural life, hosting a variety of events, exhibitions, and concerts, including the Pula Film Festival in July.